-"May the light of yoga be a light in you"
+"May the light on yoga be a light unto".

-She mentioned, among others, the anchor of consciousness in the physical activity, access to the spiritual through the body, purification of the mind and intelligence of the body.
+She mentions, among others, the anchor of consciousness in the physical activity, access to the spiritual through the body, purification of the mind and intelligence of the body.

 May the light on yoga be a light unto you.

 B.K.S.
 Iyengar wrote these words in my copy of A Light on Yoga and they became an integral part of my practice since.
 The light : let the light of your consciousness shine, allow it to penetrate and integrate every single part of the body, to search inside the self for the discovering, perception and sense of the different trajectories of the muscles, the bones, the movement of the skin, the energy and the different ways of expression of the internal organs and finally the emotions.
 What is particular about the bodywork under the direction or following the instructions of B.K.S.
 Iyengar, is the introduction of the dimension of consciousness in a physical activity and thus attempting to reach the spiritual through the body.

 On many a spiritual path we try to establish a link between the personal consciousness and an expanded consciousness ( whether we call it God, the universal soul, cosmic force etc.) while completely ignoring the body.
 For B.K.S.
 Iyengar it’s the profound understanding of the body that leads to the spiritual realisation, he makes it quite clear using the image: “ My body is my temple and the asanas are my prayers”.
 There is a fundamental difference between the energy produced by the body during just any physical activity, or the one produced during postures or movements linked to a spiritual quest.
 The alchemists were also looking to expand the consciousness through inert matter.

 THE APPARENT LIMITS